STRUCTURAL GEOLOGY EXERCISES

 Six dip lines on tilted strata of N-S trending folds are shown at points A-F in the example.
 Note that the dip angle plotted at each point on the section is the apparent dip of the tilted bed as it appears in the section.
 Dip measurements need not be from the same stratum, but could be made on any portion of the folds.
 The folds are constructed by drawing a series of circular arcs which are tangent to the apparent dip lines.
 Specific steps in this procedure are:

 Following this method, realistic subsurface folds of parallel style may be constructed and their former position above the land surface could also be projected.
 However, the folds cannot be constructed more deeply than the shallowest intersection point (in the example D/E).
 To continue drawing deeper arcs results in a cuspate fold style, which may not be realistic.
 It is also necessary to have sufficient data points along the section so that no folds are left out of the construction.

 - Calculate the apparent dip of tilted beds at each point on the cross section.
 Draw in an apparent dip line for each point; be sure to draw in correct direction of apparent dip.

 - Draw construction lines which are perpendicular to each dip line (dashed lines in the example).
-Adjacent perpendi cular construction lines will intersect above or below the section.
+Adjacent perpendicular construction lines intersect above or below the section.
 Open circles labelled A/B, B/C, and so on show these intersections in the example.

-Problem Table 4-1 presents strike-and-dip data for points along the following section--see Fig. 4-6.
+Table 4-1 presents strike-and-dip data for points along the following section—see Fig. 4-6.
 The section is vertical and strikes N35E, and folds of the area generally trend NW-SE.

 - Calculate the apparent dip angle and direction in the section at each point; round off apparent dip values to nearest degree.